Menghuan1918/pdfdeal-docs/src/changes/README.md

 title: Update Log
 icon: wrench
 ---
+## V0.4.2
+> [!warning]
+> The V1 interface of Doc2X will soon be deprecated!
+Please migrate to the V2 interface as soon as possible.
+Check the [Interface Migration Guide](./v1tov2.md) to determine if any code changes are necessary.
+>
+> **In most cases, you will not need to change any code**, as the `0.4.X` version aims to maintain upward compatibility with the `0.3.1` version.

+- Fixed an issue where requests could get stuck indefinitely in poor network environments
+- Fixed a problem with wrong parameters in CLI programs.

 ## V0.4.1
 > [!warning]
 > The V1 interface of Doc2X will soon be deprecated!
 Please migrate to the V2 interface as soon as possible.
 Check the [Interface Migration Guide](./v1tov2.md) to determine if any code changes are necessary.